How Do I Know If I Need a Brake Controller?

 If you are trying to decide if you need a brake controller to pull a trailer, the short answer is, yes.
 The way you will know for sure is if the trailer you are towing has brakes, then you need a brake controller.
+It’s unsafe to pull a trailer without brakes.
 If your trailer has brakes, but your towing vehicle does not have a brake controller, you will not have any ability to apply the trailer brakes.

 The easiest way to find out if a trailer has electric brakes is to safely crawl under the trailer and look.
 First, block the tires using wheel chocks.
 Bring a flashlight with you and crawl under the trailer.
 Look at the inner side of the wheel.
 If you see two wires running from the frame of the trailer and feeding inside a hole in the backing plate behind the wheel, the trailer has brakes.
 Every wheel that has these wires will have brakes.
 You may not have brakes on all wheels, depending on how the trailer was designed at the manufacture.
 However, remember that having brakes on a trailer does not mean the brakes actually work.